Suvam46/hideEm--An-Image-Steganography-Tool/README.md

 # hideEm--An-Image-Steganography-Tool
-It is an open-source tool written in Python.
-It accepts data, a password, and an image as input and hides the data within the image.
-The tool uses a symmetric key for encryption and decryption.
+This open-source Python tool integrates cryptography and steganography to securely embed data within an image.
+Utilizing symmetric key encryption, it ensures that the concealed data remains protected and accessible only to authorized users with the correct password.